 4 Things I Avoid to Keep My Pain Levels Low

-Last month I went to Chicago for the Midwest Chronic Pain Education and Treatment Expo.
+In August of 2017, I went to Chicago for the Midwest Chronic Pain Education and Treatment Expo.
 It was a really great event full of vendors showing off unique products and services that help those of us with chronic pain.

 As well as, some amazing speakers sharing interesting info on a variety of treatment options.
 It was also full of people in pain.